 Alcohol misuse is one of the leading preventable causes of death, illness and injury in Australia and around one in eight deaths of Australian’s under 25 is now attributed to alcohol consumption.

-To invite people to quit alcohol for a month, Life Education also organises Ocsober, its yearly fundraiser.
-For this occasion, we ask participants to demonstrate their willpower and lose the booze for 31 days.
+During the month of October, we're asking participants to demonstrate their willpower and lose the booze for 31 days.
 All the funds raised help our educators teach children about the importance of finding their own willpower and to make safer and healthier choices.